|

 Wolfram was ecstatic.
 He had emerged from the castle drain in

-less than an hour, with the woman, still unconscious, on his back.
+less than an hour, with the woman, still in a swoon, on his back.

 He dumped her on the ground and squatted beside her, thinking.